Calvin-CS/SkelScratch/README.md

 A window will come up saying "Windows protected your PC". ***Don't click on "OK".*** Click "More info", then click "Run anyway".
 A box will come up saying "Application Install - Security Warning".
 Click "Install".
 A window will come up saying "Windows protected your PC". ***Don't click on "OK"*** Click "More info", then click "Run anyway".
 A window will popup about "Windows Security Alert".
-Check the box next to "public networks", then click "allow access".
+Check the box next to "Public networks", then click "allow access".

 The server will now launch.
 It might take a minute.
 Be patient.